openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

 ##### Requirements for rendering

-Sympy python package is used for rendering.
-To install it, please, run:
-`pip install -r requirements.txt`
 Sympy package needs LaTeX system installed in the operating system.
 For Windows you can use [MiKTeX\*](https://miktex.org/) (just download and install it), for Ubuntu/MacOS you can use TeX Live\*:
 Ubuntu: